henri/volume_check/README.md

 Helpful Links
 ---------
-The [LBackup Monitoring Storage Systems][2] page provides you with a simple example script which uses sendEmail to send out notifications relating to issues with the file systmems detected by volume_check.rb.
+ - The [LBackup Monitoring Storage Systems][2] page provides you with a simple example script which uses sendEmail to send out notifications relating to issues with the file systmems detected by volume_check.rb.

+ - [Download a very basic GUI][3] for checking volumes.

 Notes relating to using the core script within another system
 ---------